🔎Format comparison

 Which format works better for larger groups?

-Both can work, but Would You Rather is usually safer for large groups because it keeps explanation short and lowers the pressure to perform.
+Both scale well, but Would You Rather is safer for large groups because it keeps explanation short, lowers pressure, and produces visible results instantly.

 Which one creates more competition?

 Trivia does.
-Scores, right answers, and final standings create a stronger sense of payoff than a simple split vote.
+Scores, right answers, and final standings create a stronger sense of payoff than a vote split.